-Thomas Markle Sr. Celebrates His Birthday Alone At McDonald’s In Los Angeles
+Thomas Markle, Sr. Celebrates His Birthday Alone At McDonald’s In Los Angeles

 Meghan, for her part, is reported to be “very upset” at her father, who made her special day all about him, rather than all about her as it was supposed to be.

-Shortly after Thomas Markle Sr.’s ill-conceived publicity stunt on the week of the royal wedding, and after the revelation that many of the photos featuring him in the press were staged with the help of paparazzi, Duchess Meghan “cut all ties” with her father.
+Shortly after Thomas Markle, Sr.’s ill-conceived publicity stunt on the week of the royal wedding, and after the revelation that many of the photos featuring him in the press were staged with the help of paparazzi, Meghan “cut all ties” with her father.